3.1.2 Bases of the Economy of Humanism

 When unemployment is removed by reducing work hours, employers who need more labour must take it from other employers by offering more money because available workers do not exist.
 They will have to compete by increasing workers’ wages in order to attract workers from other companies.
 This will cause a chain reaction in which the workers’ wages will rise.
 If employers do not increase wages they would simply not have workers.
 This is simply a fair labour market.

 Increasing the wages of workers will come at the expense of employers.
 Employers would not like it, of course, but they must understand that they cannot earn more if there is not a large enough consumer purchasing power.
 They must understand that the purchasing power of the society cannot be increased without increasing the wages of workers.
 They should understand that there is not a better distribution neither for employers nor for workers than the one achieved through a fair labour market.
 Shortening work hours proportionally to the rate of unemployment would ensure a fair distribution to society.
 A fair distribution will provide greater purchasing power to the people, which will ensure a greater flow of goods, again bringing greater profits to the owners of capital.
+I elaborated it in more detail in the article: Let's remove unemployment.

 Shortening working hours proportionally to the unemployment rate will itself improve capitalism but my intention from the beginning was to achieve a lot more.